• 0

 Which Soil to Choose When Filling Your Raised Bed

 Ideally, you want a mix of loam and good organic matter in your beds.
-By choosing quality topsoil, you can ensure that whatever you plant in your raised beds has the best chance of producing wonderful flowers and large fruits!
+By choosing quality topsoil, you can ensure that whatever you plant in your raised beds has the best chance of producing beautiful flowers and large fruits!

 There are 3 main soil types for raised beds: